Tuesday's pandemic primaries: Everything you need to know

-Three states are holding Democratic primaries on Tuesday -— the first since the coronavirus was declared a global pandemic and a national emergency, paralyzing much of the country with shutdowns.
+Three states are holding Democratic primaries Tuesday -— the first since the coronavirus was declared a pandemic and a national emergency, paralyzing much of the country with shutdowns.

-There were initially four states slated to vote, but Ohio was called off on Monday night after Gov. Mike DeWine filed suit to block his state's primary, citing concerns that poll workers could be exposed to to the virus.
+There were initially four states slated to vote, but Ohio's primary was called off Monday night after Gov. Mike DeWine filed suit to block it, citing concerns that poll workers could be exposed to the virus.

 Sanders faces an uphill battle in Tuesday's states — Hillary Clinton won all three while running against him in 2016, and won Ohio as well.
 Polling shows a possible Biden sweep.